-Noise Source Alignment
+Noise-Source Alignment

 The only alignment requirement for a solid-state noise source is to set the diode current; the current is always set at the highest frequency of interest.
-A noise figure meter must be set up with converters, etc., for the highest frequency at which the noise source might be used, and set to display the detector output (OFF position on a model 75).
-Then voltage from a variable DC power supply is applied to the noise diode through the 1K currentlimiting resistor.
+A noise figure meter must be set up with converters, etc, for the highest frequency at which the noise source might be used and set to display the detector output (OFF position on a model 75).
+Then voltage from a variable dc power supply is applied to the noise diode through the 1-k Ω current-limiting resistor.
 The detector output should increase as the voltage (diode current) increases, reach a peak, then decrease slightly.
 The optimum current is the one that produces peak output at the highest frequency (I set mine at 10 GHz).
-Then additional resistance must be added in series with the current-limiting resistor so that the peak output occurs with 28 volts applied, so that the noise source may be driven by the noise figure meter.
-Once the proper resistor is determined and added, the DC end of the noise source is connected to the diode output of the noise figure meter, and the meter function set to ON.
+The optimum current for the NC302L noise sources was between 7 and 12 mA.
+Then additional resistance must be added in series with the current-limiting resistor so that the peak output occurs with 28 volts applied, so that the noise source may be driven by the noise-figure meter.
+Once the proper resistor is determined and added, the dc end of the noise source is connected to the diode output of the noise-figure meter and the meter function is set to ON.
 This should produce the same detector output as the power supply.

-Then the meter function is set to AUTO, and the meter should produce some noise figure indication, but not a calibrated one yet.
-However, it is good enough to tune up preamps - a lower noise figure is always better, even if you don't know how low it is.
+Then the meter function is set to AUTO and the meter should produce some noise-figure indication, but not yet a calibrated one.
+However, it is good enough to tune up preamps-a lower noise figure is always better, even if you don't know how low it is.

-Noise Source Calibration
+Noise-Source Calibration

 Much of the high price of commercial noise sources pays for the NTIS-traceable calibration.
-Building a noise source only solves part of the problem - now we need to calibrate it.
+Building a noise source only solves part of the problem-now we need to calibrate it.

 The basic calibration technique is to measure something with a known noise figure using the new noise source, then calculate what ENR would produce the indicated noise figure.

 Fortunately, the calculation is a simple one involving only addition and subtraction; no fancy computer program required.
-Simply subtract the indicated noise figure, NFindicated, from the known noise figure, $NF{actual}$ , and add the difference to the ENR for which the meter was calibrated, ENRcal :
+Simply subtract the indicated noise figure, $NF{indicated}$, from the known noise figure, NF{actual} , and add the difference to the ENR for which the meter was calibrated, ENR{cal} :